We’re Here For You

 Plans We Accept: Regence, Blue Cross/Blue Shield, Lifewise, Premera Blue Cross, First Choice, Group Health, Aetna, Cigna, and Apple Health.

 Uninsured Patients: We believe that Naturopathic Healthcare should be accessible by all and offer a payment at the time of service discount.
-We also offer payment plan options if necessary.

 Covered and Non-Covered Services: While most visits are covered for existing health concerns, we cannot bill for weight loss and certain lab tests.
 Most insurance plans allow for one complete screening exam per year including lab work.